How hooks work

 How use works

-hook is a new hook that will replace the throw promise
+The use hook is a new hook that will replace the throw promise pattern

 introduced for suspending components that still wait for data.